apache/maven-site/content/markdown/guides/introduction/introduction-to-repositories.md

 There are exactly two types of repositories: **local** and **remote**:

 1. the **local** repository is a directory on the computer where Maven runs.
 It caches remote downloads and contains temporary build artifacts that you have not yet released.
 2. **remote** repositories refer to any other type of repository, accessed by a variety of protocols such as `file://` and `https://`.
 These repositories might be a truly remote repository set up by a third party to provide their artifacts for downloading (for example, [repo.maven.apache.org](https://repo.maven.apache.org/maven2/)).
-Other "remote" repositories may be internal repositories set up on a file or HTTP server within your company, used to share private artifacts between development teams and for releases.
+Other "remote" repositories may be internal repositories set up on a file or HTTPS server within your company, used to share private artifacts between development teams and for releases.

 Local and remote repositories are structured the same way so that scripts can run on either side, or they can be synced for offline use.
 The layout of the repositories is completely transparent to the Maven user, however.